 How long is the wait?, Disability Application

 How long does it take to receive disability benefits after you are approved?

 It is important to bear in mind, however, that this may only be an agency processing goal.
-While most cases probably are determined within this timeframe, there are also cases that take six months to a year in order to deliver a decision on a disability application.
+While most cases probably are determined within this timeframe, there are also cases that take six months to a year in order to deliver a decision on an SSD or SSI disability application.